 - Find a support network.
 Research shows that support and encouragement from others with the same goals is a big help.
 Family, friends, neighbours, and colleagues are other great sources of support.

 - Go public.
 To give your resolution a little extra staying power, share it with others.
 There’s something about making your resolution public that makes it just a little harder to abandon.
 And if you want to raise the bar a little bit, log on to stickK.com, where you can put your money where your mouth is by making your resolution public and bet on yourself.
 If you fail to stick to your resolution, your money goes to a worthy cause that you designate beforehand, so it’s win- win!

 - If you fall off the wagon, just get back on.
 Think of this as a process not failure, remember, it takes time to break a habit.

 And – if losing weight is one of your New Year’s Resolutions then look out for emails and new articles from me in January and February.
-We’re focusing on supporting you and will be recruiting some of you to join our Low GL Diet Weight Loss Group.

 Here’s to making this year healthiest, happiest, most productive year ever!